eshamow/tse-module-nimbus/README.md

 # Singleton #

-*TODO:* come up with a snazzier name or commit to the name "singleton".

 This module provides a new Puppet command, `puppet singleton`.

 When `puppet singleton configure` is run, Puppet will set the runtime